amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/limits.md

 title: Limits
 source: 'https://amplitude.zendesk.com/hc/en-us/articles/115002923888'
 this_article_will_help_you:
-  - 'Ensure you do not experience "missing" data due to exceeding your Amplitude data limits'
+  - 'Understand the limits Amplitude places on the amount of data you can send, and how to avoid exceeding them'
-updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
-updated_at: 1718925693
+updated_at: 1720211956
+landing: false
 ---
 There are some limits to the amount of data that you can send to Amplitude.